 NOTE 2: This interface does not preclude an MTC server from interrogating/monitoring the network for the current reachability state of a MTC device.

 NOTE 3: For backwards compatibility reasons, this interface does not preclude a MTC server from using a pre-existing interface (e.g. submitting an SMS-based trigger indication directly to an SMS-SC).
 However, the intention would be for MTC service providers to migrate towards utilizing this new interface for device triggering.

+- If the network is not able to trigger the MTC Device, e.g. due to network congestion, the network may report the trigger failure to the MTC server.

+Editor’s note: It is FFS that the network always needs to report the trigger failure to the MTC server for all the MTC device trigger solutions.

+- In the triggering request to the PLMN the MTC Server shall use an identifier to indicate the MTC Device that is required to be triggered.
+The identifier used:

+- can be a new identifier; or

+- can be an existing identifier such as an IMSI.

+NOTE 4: The identifier used by the MTC User in the triggering request to the MTC Server can be a different identifier than the one used by the MTC Server in the triggering request to the PLMN.
+The identifier used by the MTC User is out of scope of 3GPP standardisation and may e.g. be an application specific identifier.

 5.8.3 Evaluation

 5.9 Key Issue –Time Controlled